When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Powertec 4-inch Floor Sweep

-While your dust collection system might contain a large percentage of the dust it won’t manage to capture it all.
+While your dust collection system might contain much of the dust, it won’t capture it all.

-Note: for shop vacuums you’ll need to run a short 4-inch hose, then use hose reducers and clamps to meet up to your shop vacuum.
+Note: for shop vacuums, you’ll need to run a short 4-inch hose, then use hose reducers and clamps to meet up with your shop vacuum.

 Part 2: Collection Hoses and Parts For Full Size 4-Inch Systems

-Stepping up to a full size dust collector with higher CFM and capability to support professional-grade tools you’ll find a lot of the same hoses and connectors just, well, larger.
+Stepping up to a full-size dust collector with higher CFM and capability to support professional-grade tools, you’ll find many of the same hoses and connectors just, well, more significant in size and CFM.

-When setting up this style of dust collector look for:
+When setting up this style of dust collector, look for the following:

 - Dust collector hose